nzaker/ATOMAP/doc/start_atomap.rst

 Starting Python
 ---------------

-The first step is starting an interactive Python environment (IPython).
+The first step is starting an interactive Jupyter Notebook environment.

 Linux
 ^^^^^